huggingface/blog/leaderboard-drop-dive.md

 </figure>
 </div>

-## So what next?
+## So what's next?
-As re-running the full evaluation of all models would be quite costly (the full update took 8 years of GPU time, and a lot of it was taken by DROP), we estimated how much it would cost to only re-run failing examples.
+A quick calculation shows that re-running the full evaluation of all models would be quite costly (the full update took 8 years of GPU time, and a lot of it was taken by DROP), we estimated how much it would cost to only re-run failing examples.

-In 10% of cases, the gold is a floating number (for example `12.25`) and the model prediction starts with the correct beginning (for our example, `12`) but was cut off on a `.` - these generations are very likely to have actually been correct if they could have finished.
+In 10% of the cases, the gold answer is a floating number (for example `12.25`) and model predictions start with the correct beginning (for our example, `12`) but are cut off on a `.` - these generations are likely to have actually been correct if they the generation was to continue.
 We would definitely need to re-run them!
-This estimation does not count generated sentences that finish with a number which was possibly interrupted (40% of the other generations), nor any prediction messed up by its normalization.
+Our estimation does not count generated sentences that finish with a number which was possibly interrupted (40% of the other generations), nor any prediction messed up by its normalization.

-To get correct results, we would possibly need to re-run more than 50% of the examples, which represents a huge amount of GPU time: we are talking several months of continuous computations!
-So we need to be certain that the implementation is correct this time.
+To get correct results, we would thus need to re-run more than 50% of the examples, a huge amount of GPU time!
+We need to be certain that the implementation we'll run is correct this time.

-After talking it over with the fantastic EleutherAI team (both on [GitHub](https://github.com/EleutherAI/lm-evaluation-harness/issues/978) and internally), who guided us through the code and helped our investigations, it became very clear that the LM Eval Harness implementation follows the official DROP code strictly: a new version of this benchmark’s evaluation needs to be developed!
+After discussing it with the fantastic EleutherAI team (both on [GitHub](https://github.com/EleutherAI/lm-evaluation-harness/issues/978) and internally), who guided us through the code and helped our investigations, it became very clear that the LM Eval Harness implementation follows the "official DROP" code very strictly: a new version of this benchmark’s evaluation thus needs to be developed!
 **We have therefore taken the decision to remove DROP from the Open LLM Leaderboard until a new version arises.**

+One take away of this investiguation is the value in having the many eyes of the community collaboratively investiguate a benchmark in order to detect errors that were previously missed.
+Here again the power of open-source, community and developping in the open-shines in that it allows to transparently investigate the root cause of an issue on a benchmark which has been out there for a couple of years.

 We hope that interested members of the community will join forces with academics working on DROP evaluation to fix both its scoring and its normalization.
 We'd love it becomes usable again, as the dataset itself is really quite interesting and cool.
 We encourage you to provide feedback on how we should evaluate DROP [on this issue](https://github.com/EleutherAI/lm-evaluation-harness/issues/1050).